|Dear Evan Hansen with Ben Platt will clean up at the Tonys, |

 Tony and Drama Desk: Hello, Dolly!

 This is not a hard guess since the Jerry Herman show is such a huge success.
 However, for the DDs, I voted for the immersive Off-Broadway production of Sweeney Todd set in a London pie shop, which also won the Off-Broadway-only Lortel Award.
-But many DD voters were invited because of the limited number of seats.
+But many DD voters were not invited because of the limited number of seats.
 Sunday in the Park with George also would have been in running for both Tonys and DDs, but the producers elected to take it out of competition, siting its brief run and not wanting to give up seats for paying customers to comped award voters.

 Tony and Drama Desk: Jitney